 Oregon health insurance

 How healthy is living on the West Coast?
-Oregon is tied with Washington as the 13th healthiest state in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+For Oregon, things are looking up, as the state climbed a spot to #13 in 2013 edition of America's Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Oregon.